-- 45. Holder of licence, certificate or authorisation to have it in possession
+- 42. Possession of licence, certificate, approval or authorisation

-- 46. Access for inspection
+- 43. Access for inspection

-- 47. Drug and alcohol testing and reporting
+- 44. Drug and alcohol testing and reporting

-- 48. Inspection of licences, certificates and authorisation
+- 45. Inspection of licences, certificates, approvals and authorisation

-- 49. Change of name
+- 46. Change of name

-- 50. Change of address
+- 47. Change of address

-- 51. Replacement of documents
+- 48. Replacement of documents

-- 52. Suspension and revocation of certificate
+- 49. Suspension, revocation and variation of licence, certificate, approval or authorisation

-- 53. Use and retention of certificates and records
+- 50. Use and retention of licence, certificate, approval, authorisation and other records

-- 54. Reports of violation
+- 51. Reports of violation

-- 55. Enforcement of directions
+- 52. Enforcement of directives

-- 56. Aeronautical user fees
+- 53. Aeronautical user fees

-- 57. Extra-territorial application of Regulations
+- 54. Extra-territorial application of Regulations

+- 55. Transition

-PART VIII-OFFENCES AND PENALITIES
+PART VIII-OFFENCES AND PENALTIES